-We can issue a short-term card to undergraduate and school students who needs occasional access to the National Library of Scotland's collections.
+We can issue a short-term card to undergraduate, college and school students who need occasional access to the National Library of Scotland's collections.
 Please note that NLS is not a lending library.
 You have to consult our material in the reading rooms or, where available, online.

 Using our online registration service, you can pre-register and then complete the process to get your card on your first visit to us.
 If you prefer, you can register when you arrive at Readers' Registration in the George IV Bridge Building.

 You must bring evidence of identity and address with you, and details of the material you would like to consult.
 Undergraduate and college students should present their matriculation card and bring proof of address.

 The decision to issue a card will be at our discretion.
 It only takes a few minutes to process an application and issue a card.

 Except for access to unique material, we expect the needs of college and ordinary degree level students to be met by their own institutions.
 Undergraduates and college students may apply for a short-term card to consult material which is not available elsewhere and which they need for specific research projects.